 1. Dry roast or sundry poppy seeds until crunchy.

-3. Marinate the chicken with lemon juice, ginger garlic paste, turmeric, red chili powder and salt.
+3. Marinate the chicken with ginger garlic paste, turmeric, red chili powder and salt.
 Set aside.

 4. Pluck the leaves (discard even tender stems), wash thoroughly.

-6. Heat a pan with oil, add the dry spices and sauté till you get an aroma.
+6. Heat a pan with oil, add the whole spices and sauté till you get an aroma.

 7. Add onions, green chilies, sprinkle some salt and fry till the onions turn brown.

 8. Add ginger garlic paste and fry until the raw smell goes off.

 9. Add chicken and fry on medium high for 2 to 3 mins, till the chicken turns white.

 10. Pour enough water to partially cover the chicken.
 Add garam masala.